Continuous Strengthening of Corporate Governance

 In accordance with the new Companies Act, enacted in May 2006 and revised in May 2015, we have drawn up basic policies for establishing a system of internal controls for the entire NTT Group.
 Concurrently, as a member of the NTT Communications Group, the Board of Directors resolved to implement the measures necessary for the system.

 We are also working to reinforce and upgrade internal controls over financial reporting in line with the requirements of the Financial Instruments and Exchange Act, enacted in June 2006.

 Basic Approach for Maintaining an Internal Control System

 - In maintaining a system of internal controls for complying with laws and regulations, managing any risk from losses and carrying out proper and efficient business operations, NTT Communications takes a variety of measures to prevent and minimize loss.

-- NTT Communications has established the Legal and Internal Audit Department to maintain and assess effectiveness with regard to operational status of the above system of internal controls.
+- NTT Communications has established Internal Auditing to maintain and assess effectiveness with regard to operational status of the above system of internal controls.